luisdrita/Thesis/readme.md

 ### Status

 [05/10/18] [1st EIT Health Students Workshop for Master of Technological Innovation in Health](https://www.eithealth.eu/-/a-workshop-for-students-on-eit-health-mtih) (Madrid, Spain).
+As a Master of Technological Innovation in Health student, I was invited to present a poster about my Master Thesis and to talk about my past academic achievements.
+During my speech, I was still able to suggest new ways of improving this European program, powered by EIT Health (a body of the EU).
 Bursary awarded.

 [30/11/18 - 02/12/18] [Antimicrobial Resistance Hackathon 2018](http://eit-health.de/wp-content/uploads/2018/10/AMR_Hackathon_Flyer.pdf) (Heidelberg, Germany).
+I was selected to participate in a 3-day Antimicrobial Resistance Hackathon organized by EIT Health Germany.
+At the beginning, we were divided in teams of 6/7 elements that would proceed to an AMR analysis of a different EU country.
 Bursary awarded.

 [21/12/18] Louvain algorithm implemented;